marcus-crane/utf9k/content/blog/latency-as-a-forcing-function/index.md

 The response I got was akin to "It works on my machine.
 Have you tried Google Chrome?"

-After a bit of fiddling, I realised that simply adding the plugin configuration API endpoint to the ruleset for [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) means that Mattermost never learns what plugins exist, and so just skips on to fetching actual content.
+After a bit of fiddling, I realised that simply adding a [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) block rule for the plugin configuration API endpoint means that Mattermost never learns what plugins exist, and so just skips on to fetching actual content.

 While this restricts you to using the browser, it shaves a decent 20 seconds off the startup time.